grscheller/scheller-linux-archive/notes/fishyFactoids.md

    a =
 ```

-Avoid shadowing outer scope variables with an an inner scope
+Avoid shadowing outer scope variables with an inner scope
 read.
 Not only is it bad programming practice, I found it can
 cause Fish to behave a bit screwy.
 Note that the variable aa does
 not retain any of its while loop values.
 This would be true even